 The four Curtani ran for the door, firing at the last known position of the Terran.
 If only they could keep him occupied a little longer.

-Mending and his team made it through the door, but there was little cover here.
-There was only empty space and long, lit bridge to a central pillar.
+Mendin and his team made it through the door, but they found little cover.
+There was a long, self-illuminated bridge to a central pillar.
 The bridge that Mendin was standing on was one of three connecting to the central pillar.
-There was little cover, but the bridge would mean distance between him and his foe.
+There was modest cover around the central pillar, maybe electronic equipment of some sort.
+And the bridge would mean distance between him and his foes.

 “Across the bridge!”